ryanleh/muse/README.md

 * [`rust/protocols`](rust/protocols): Rust crate that implements cryptographic protocols

-* [`rust/protocols-sys`](rust/crypto-primitives): Rust crate that provides the C++ backend for Delphi's pre-processing phase and an FFI for the backend
+* [`rust/protocols-sys`](rust/crypto-primitives): Rust crate that provides the C++ backend for MUSE's pre-processing phase and an FFI for the backend

 In addition, there is a  [`rust/bench-utils`](rust/bench-utils) crate which contains infrastructure for benchmarking.
-This crate includes macros for timing code segments and is used for profiling the building blocks of Delphi.
+This crate includes macros for timing code segments and is used for profiling the building blocks of MUSE.

 ## Setup